-As at 30 June 2016 there were 850,000 unissued ordinary shares relating to options and 1,832,624 unissued ordinary shares relating to performance rights.
-During the year, 162,816 unissued ordinary shares under performance rights and 701,092 options have lapsed in accordance with the terms of their grant.
+As at 30 June 2016 there were 850,000 unissued ordinary shares relating to options and 1,832,824 unissued ordinary shares relating to performance rights (PR).
+Since the end of the financial year, 162,816 unissued ordinary shares under performance rights and 701,092 options lapsed in accordance with the terms of their grant.
 Refer to the Remuneration Report for further details of the options outstanding and to Additional Information for further details on the unissued ordinary shares under options and the corresponding lapse dates.
-Option and performance rights holders do not have any right, by virtue of the instrument, to participate in any share issue of the Company or any related body corporate.
+Option and PR holders do not have any right, by virtue of the instrument, to participate in any share issue of the Company or any related body corporate.